How to nicely and politely exit a meeting

 Propose Alternatives

 If you're unable to attend the entire meeting but feel it might be relevant to someone else on your team, suggest that a colleague take your place or offer to share meeting notes afterward.
-You can also stall the meeting by postponing it or relegating it to a future slot that has less immediate pressures in terms of time constraints.
+You can also stall the meeting by postponing it or rescheduling it to a future slot that has less immediate pressure in terms of time constraints.

 Be Discreet